The Truth about Community Service

 While it’s true that college campuses seem to be putting more emphasis on community service these days, it’s not crucial that each and every applicant amass hours and hours of volunteer hours.

-In fact, a report called “Turning the Tide” from Harvard’s Graduate School of Education advocated a more genuine and sustained form of community service as an essential component for admissions—and this report was endorsed by deans of admissions from many of the country’s most selective colleges and universities.
+In fact, a report called “Turning the Tide” from Harvard’s Graduate School of Education advocated a more genuine and sustained form of community service as an essential component for admission.
+This report was endorsed by deans of admissions from many of the country’s most selective colleges and universities.

-However, in our view, it is not absolutely necessary that every student complete hundreds of hours of community service in order to get into college.
+However, in our view, it is not absolutely necessary that every student complete hundreds of hours of community service.
 As with so much else in the college admissions world, your community service contributions depend on all the other decisions you make as you prepare for admissions to the colleges of your choice.

-For admissions to the most selective universities, it is ill-advised to spread yourself too thinly.
+Admissions for the most selective universities ill-advised you to spread yourself too thinly.
 Perhaps you are a star athlete or a championship debater or first chair trumpet in a regional youth orchestra.
 If so, you are a very busy person trying to maintain your craft.
-You are practicing often, participating in competitions or concerts, and otherwise occupied with becoming truly great by strengthening your talents.
-You likely don’t have much time for community service.
+You are practicing often, participating in competitions or concerts.
+As well as occupied with becoming truly great by strengthening your talents.
+It’s likely you don’t have much time for community service.
 Maybe you do some volunteering around the edges.
-Maybe you volunteer a few hours per year to maintain your membership in the National Honor Society, or you belong to a service club at your school in which you serve your school on occasion.
+Or, you volunteer a few hours per year to maintain your membership in the National Honor Society.
+Or, you belong to a service club at your school in which you serve your school on occasion.
 But your focus is elsewhere.